makerdao/mips/MIP41/mip41.md

 Whenever a Core Unit finds itself with no Facilitator, an Interim Facilitator is needed to ensure the continuity or graceful wind-down of the Core Unit.

-A Retiring Faciliator may nominate a single Interim Facilitator.
-Subject to the nominated Interim Facilitator's acceptance, they are immediately ratified as the Interim Facilitator.
+A voluntarily offboarding Faciliator may nominate a single Interim Facilitator.
+Subject to the nominated individuals acceptance, they are immediately ratified as the Interim Facilitator.

 The Facilitators of other Core Units may elect an alternative Interim Facilitator within 72 hours of the initial Facilitator Offboarding using the Interim Facilitator Election Process.
 In the event an alternative Interim Facilitator is elected, they immediately replace the current Interim Facilitator, if one exists.

 The incentive to volunteer as an Interim Facilitator is the compensation tied to a Core Unit unwinding plan.
-In the event of a missing, failed succession, or headless core unit, the incentive to volunteer as an Interim Facilitator is a transfer of the former Facilitator's compensation during the interim period.
+In the event of a missing, failed succession, or headless Core Unit, the incentive to volunteer as an Interim Facilitator is a transfer of the former Facilitator's compensation during the interim period.

 #### Interim Facilitator Responsibilities And Powers

 An Interim Facilitator is empowered to serve in this role for a maximum of two months.

+If a new permanent Facilitator is onboarded to the relevant Core Unit through a MIP41c4 subproposal the Interim Facilitator is immediately offboarded and all powers and responsibilities transferred to the new permanent facilitator.

 In the event of a Core Unit offboarding, the Interim Facilitator is responsible for overseeing and executing the unwinding process.

 In the event of a Facilitator offboarding, the Interim Facilitator is responsible for both:
 * Ensuring the functional continuity of the Core Unit during the interim period.
 * Making a good faith effort to deliver one or more viable Facilitator Onboarding subproposals for the Core Unit to Maker Governance.
+The Interim Facilitator may propose themselves as a permanent facilitator.

 The Interim Facilitator is empowered to use the Facilitator Governance Powers defined in MIP41c2 to keep existing operational processes running smoothly during the interim period.